zwcloud/ImGui/docs/design/RenderTree-Manipulation.md

 In the old implementation, ImGui creates control on the fly when an API is called every frame.
 And so a control will disappear if its function is not called. executed.
 But with the new render-tree based architecture this is no longer effective: we need to implement the feature manually.
 A point should be emphasized : __ImGui is about how to use UI in an immediate way instead of how to implementing UI.__

 So how to implement proper node visibility?
 The most direct way is to disable all nodes at the beginning of a frame.
 In practice, a node's `ActiveSelf` is set to `false` at `Form.NewFrame()`.

+### Node Clipping

+TODO:

+* Clip nodes that's not visible: to visually clip, not logically.
+* Clip nodes logically: clipped invisible nodes will not run any logic.
+* Clip shape: only rectangle; do we need more?

+There are two kinds of clipping:

+* For non-layout-ed nodes: the clip rectangle is the Window(the window control `GUI.Begin`/`GUI.End`).
+* For layout-ed nodes:
+  - a node using box-model: all children of this node will be clipped by the content-box of this node.
+  - a node not using box-model: all children of this node will be clipped by `node.Rect`.